-Illumina Inc. Announces Unaudited Consolidated Earnings Results for the Fourth Quarter and Full Year Ended December 28, 2014; Provides Earnings Guidance for the Full Year 2015
+Illumina Inc. Reports Earnings Results for the Second Quarter of 2015; Provides Earnings Guidance for the Full Year 2015

 Illumina Inc. reported earnings results for the second quarter of 2015.
 For the quarter, the company reported revenue increased 21% year-over-year to $539 million, slightly above the guidance provided on last quarter's earnings call.
 The leverage the company delivered this quarter was also remarkable as non-GAAP earnings per share grew 40% compared to the second quarter of 2014.
 These robust results were due to strength in sequencing revenue and solid operational execution.
 Second quarter total sequencing revenues grew 28% year-over-year, driven by record consumables and strength in services.
 Non-GAAP net income was $120 million for second quarter, and non-GAAP EPS was $0.80.
 This compares to non-GAAP net income and EPS of $85 million and $0.57, respectively, in the second quarter of 2014.
 The impact of foreign exchange lowered second quarter non-GAAP EPS by approximately $0.06 relative to last year.
 The company reported GAAP net income of $102 million or $0.69 per diluted share in the second quarter compared to net income of $47 million or $0.31 per diluted share in the prior year period.
 Cash flow from operations equaled $171 million.
 Capital expenditures in second quarter were $41 million, due to spending associated with ERP implementation as well as other ongoing investments focused on scaling the organization, resulting in $130 million of free cash flow.